keyboardio/Kaleidoscope/README.md

 ## Plugin methods

-The plugin provides two methods on the `HeatmapEffect` object:
+The plugin provides a `HeatmapEffect` object, which has the following methods and properties:

 ### `.activate()`